UCSBCarpentry/ucsbcarpentry.github.io/_posts/2023-10-12-community-meeting.md

 category: meeting
 title: "Community Meeting"
 zoom: "https://ucsb.zoom.us/j/85883488926?pwd=a09tNzFxYkVpbTFEbWc4cExIaUFSUT09"
-time: 3:30-5PM
+time: 3:00-4:30PM
 ---

 ### Agenda

 This is our first Fall community meeting of the academic year.
 We will discuss the Carpentries Program, and instructor training for the upcoming year.
-If you are interested in becoming a certified Carpentries Instructor, or are interested in being a helper, please join us at the DREAM Lab, Rm 2322.
+If you are interested in becoming a certified Carpentries Instructor, or are interested in being a helper, please join us at the DREAM Lab, Rm 2322, or on Zoom.

 - Introductions
 - Community Updates
-- Discussion:
+- Discussion

 *Additional topics welcome!